 Abbey Cooks Entertain: Entertain this Summer Downton Style

-With 220 Downton era recipes, you will want to get this book for recipes for the famous Downton dishes from Season 1-3.
-I also presented a whole chapter on Garden Parties.
-Experimenting with ices (ice creams and frozen yoghurts) was my favorite part.
+With 220 Downton era recipes, you will want to get this book for recipes for the famous Downton dishes from all Seasons I also presented a whole chapter on Garden Parties.
+Experimenting with ices (ice creams and frozen yogurts) was my favourite part.

 Why not try a Downton Abbey Tea Party as a fundraiser in your community?
 Check out this great party in Burnaby, BC.
 Find recipes on the recipe index above.